 He was born Carlo Pietro Giovanni Guglielmo Tebaldo Ponzi in Parma, Italy, on March 3, 1882 to a family of at least some means.
-He spent four years partying at the University of Rome La Sapienza and then came to the United States.
+As a young man he spent four years partying at the University of Rome La Sapienza and then came to the United States.
 He had $200, a fashionable wardrobe, his mother’s blessing and hopes to make a fortune.

 He arrived in Boston on the SS Vancouver on Nov.
 3, 1903, having gambled and drunk away all but $2.50 on board.

 After four years of working odd jobs in the Northeast, he moved to Montreal.
-He was hired as a teller at the Bank Zarossi. which catered to Italian immigrants.
+He got a job as a teller at the Bank Zarossi. which catered to Italian immigrants.
 Founder Louis Zarossi offered customers twice the interest rate they could get elsewhere.
-New deposits were used to pay the high interest.
+He used new deposits to pay the high interest.
 The bank failed and Zarossi fled to Mexico – a victim of circumstance and bad associations, according to Ponzi.

 Again unemployed, Ponzi got caught forging a check for $423.58.
-Sentenced to three years in a federal prison, he told his mother who was still in Italy that he got a job as a special assistant to the prison warden.
+Sentenced to three years in a federal prison, he told his mother that he got a job as a special assistant to the prison warden.